-Judging: Monday, at 10a.m., with interview Location: Still Exhibit Barn Project Set Up: Friday at 6:30 p.m.
+Judging: Monday, at 10a.m., with interview Location: Community Building Project Set Up: Friday at 6:30 p.m.
 Check in Time: Monday at 10 a.m.
 Check out Time: Saturday 7-8 p.m. or Sunday 8-9 a.m.
 Premiums: A=\$4; B=\$2; C=No premiums.
 Grand Champion Teen Leadership: Trophy & \$75 Reserve Champion Teen Leader: Trophy & \$50 Honorable Mention \$25

-- 1. Report forms must be brought on Sunday to the Fair Office in the Community Building.
-Forms are available at the Fair Office, the 4-H Extension office or online. - 2.
-Selection division and class numbers which correspond with your project year.
+- 1. Report form must be brought on Sunday to the Fair Office in the Community Building.
+Form are available at the Fair Office, the 4-H Extension office or online. - Select division and class numbers which correspond with your project year.
 Pictures are welcomed (with labels as to what, when, where and why). - 3.
 May use PowerPoint presentation during interview for pictures.
 Must indicate this use on report form.

-Division 5201 - Leadership & Personal Service
+Division 5201 - Leadership, Community Service, Achievement, Citizenship

-Class 01Leadership/Personal Service, Ages 11-13 yrs. oldClass 02Leadership/Personal Service, Ages 14 yrs. & over
+Leadership, Community Service, etc. Class 01 Ages 11-13 yrs. old Leadership, Community Service, etc. Class 02 Ages 14 yrs. & over